BryanCutler/BryanCutler.github.io/about.md

 permalink: /about/
 ---

-I'm a software engineer interested in big data analytics and machine learning, and open-source advocate.
+I'm a software engineer interested in big data analytics and machine learning, computer vision, distributed computing, and an open-source advocate.

 ### Contact me